openstack/training-guides/doc/upstream-training/source/slides/workflow-using-sandbox.rst

 Learning example with two Sandboxes
 ===================================

-- Using Sandbox repository and Launchpad, next number of slides will show the following steps:
+- The following slides demonstrate using the Sandbox repository and Launchpad to:

-  - Reporting a bug on Launchpad
+  - Report a bug on Launchpad
-  - Reading the bug description and assigning her/himself to fix the bug
+  - Read the bug description and assign yourself to fix the bug
-  - Uploading a patch and inviting a peer as a reviewer
+  - Upload a patch and invite a peer as a reviewer
-  - Reviewing the patch and giving feedback with comment
+  - Review the patch and give feedback with comments
-  - Uploading a revised patch with comment
+  - Upload a revised patch with comment
-  - Reviewing the revised patch and merging the patch
+  - Review the revised patch and merge the patch

  .. note::
   - Try to emphasize the synergy of using repository integration